Top 7 Love Songs of All Time

 They move listeners through their beautiful, heartfelt, and – importantly – non-saccharine expressions of the unbound power of love.

 Dating back to 1954, “Unchained Melody” has been recorded more than 15 hundred times in multiple languages by over 670 artists.
-But it’s the Righteous Brother’s 1965 version, featuring Bobby Hatfield’s “emotion-packed tenor,” that has made the biggest impact.
-Thanks in no small part to its appearance of in the 1990 romantic blockbuster Ghost.
+But it’s the Righteous Brother’s 1965 version, featuring Bobby Hatfield’s “emotion-packed tenor,” that made the biggest impact.
+Thanks in no small part to its appearance in the 1990 romantic blockbuster Ghost.

 “The First Time Ever I Saw Your Face”